Oil and Gas Terms Beginning with “S” — Page 2

 sacknoun

-A blank gun section or spacer installed between the top perforating-gun assembly and firing head in a TCP operation.
-The safety spacer serves to position the gun assembly a safe distance below the rig floor during… Read more →
+A safety spacer is a blank gun section or non-firing spacer assembly installed between the top perforating-gun assembly and the firing head in a tubing-conveyed perforating (TCP) operation — providing the operational… Read more →

 sagnoun